-How to Create a Podcast Script in 5 Steps [w/ Template]
+How to Create a Podcast Script in 5 Steps [w/ Template]6 min read

 Some podcasters write out every word, while others create an outline.
 There are even those who write down the title and nothing else.
 So, which podcast scripting is right?
 None of these options is either right or wrong.
 In fact, most podcasters go for something in-between.